the-turing-way/the-turing-way/chapters/reproducible_environments.md

 These terms will show up in various contexts, and it is important to see how they relate to each other, but are also their own entities.
 With this foundation it's time to explore its basic Docker application and capabilities.

-## Summary
-> easy to understand summary - a bit like tl;dr

-## How this will help you/ why this is useful
-> why we think you should read the whole thing

-## Prerequisites / recommended skill level
-> other chapters that should have been read before or content you should be familiar with before you read this

 ## Chapter content
 > depending on the content, this might be more structured, e.g. with exercises, gotcha sections etc